-This marine based first aid course content has been developed by paramedics who are experienced offshore yachtsmen using the Red Cross intermediate first aid syllabus as the core content you will focus on the injuries which are marine specific.
-The course is Workcover approved (ANTA 3224518), and meets the requirements of RYA Coastal Skipper & Yachtmaster, ISAF RRS Special Regulation 4.07(d) of Master V TDM MF10 01A and STCW95 A-V1/1-3.
-Meets commercial (TMD MF 10 01A) requirements.
-STCW95 compliant -includes CPR, and practical injections into oranges and suturing chicken breasts.
+The content for this marine based first aid course has been developed by paramedics who are experienced offshore yachtsmen.
+Using the Red Cross intermediate first aid syllabus as the core content, you will focus on the injuries which are marine specific.
+This course includes hands on practice at CPR, injections into oranges and suturing chicken breasts.

 - Injections and how to give them

 - CPR in the marine environment

 - How to stabilise an injured crewman